carlosjhr64/gtk2diaryapp/README.txt

 New Entry
 Pressing this button adds a new entry to the selected date on the calendar.
-By default, new entries are labeled "Today".
+By default, new entries are labeled "Today" --
-You can edit this label, but the application expects there to be at least a "Today" entry in any date entry (beta, might change this).
-It works best if the user makes "Today" a short summary of the day's activities.
+You can edit this label in the appconfig file.

 Today
 The Today button navigates the application